JohnQii/Behavioral-Cloning-P3/writeup_template.md

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

+How to run the project:
+0. run the simulator-linux and choose the TRAIN MODE, then usave the model to 'model.h5'
+1. source activate (carnd-term1)
+2. python drive.py model.h5
+3. run the simulator-linux and choose the AUTONOMOUS MODE
+4. Enjoy it or ...  destory it ?
 ---
 ### Files Submitted & Code Quality